solderneer/solderneer/site/src/content/notes/multitemporality.md

 ---
-title: "Multitemporality"
+title: Multitemporality
-emoji: "🕐"
+emoji: 🕐
 pubDate: 15-Nov-2022
 updatedDate: 16-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 Multitemporality is the idea that we have lost coherent narratives to stand behind and that we are in the The Garden of Forking Memes.